 \section{Data}

-The Multiparameter Intelligent Monitoring in Intensive Care III (MIMIC-III) dataset \cite{mimiciii} was used for pre-training the UmlsBERT model.
-It consists of anonymized electronic medical records of over forty-thousand patients who were admitted to the intensive care units of the Beth Israel Deaconess Medical Center (Boston, MA, USA) between 2001 and 2012.
-In particular, UmlsBERT was trained on the \textbf{NOTEEVENTS} table, which contains 2,083,180 rows of physician and nursing patient notes and diagnostic test reports.
+We use the Multiparameter Intelligent Monitoring in Intensive Care III (MIMIC-III) dataset \citep{mimiciii} to pre-train the UmlsBERT model.
+MIMIC dataset consists of anonymized electronic medical records in English of over forty-thousand patients who were admitted to the intensive care units of the Beth Israel Deaconess Medical Center (Boston, MA, USA) between 2001 and 2012.
+In particular, UmlsBERT is trained on the \textbf{NOTEEVENTS} table, which contains 2,083,180 rows of clinical notes and test reports.

-We evaluated the effect of the novel features of the UmlsBERT model on the MedNLI natural language inference task \cite{MEDNLIinproceedings} and on four i2b2 NER tasks (all in IOB task which was defined for the CoNLL-2003 shared task on the named-entity recognition (NER) task).
-In particular, we experimented on the following i2b2 tasks: i2b2 2006 de-identification challenge \cite{article2006}, i2b2 2010 concept extraction challenge \cite{2010article}, i2b2 2012 entity extraction challenge \cite{2010article} and i2b2 2014 de-identification challenge \cite{Stubbs2015AutomatedSF}.
-These datasets were chosen given their use in benchmarking prior biomedical BERT models, thereby allowing for result comparison.
-In addition, they are publicly available which enables reproducibility of our results, and meaningful comparison with future studies.
+We evaluate the effects of the novel features of the UmlsBERT model on the English MedNLI natural language inference task \citep{MEDNLIinproceedings} and on four i2b2 NER tasks (in IOB format \citep{iob}).
+More specifically, we experiment on the following English i2b2 tasks: the i2b2 2006 de-identification challenge \citep{article2006}, the i2b2 2010 concept extraction challenge \citep{2010article}, the i2b2 2012 entity extraction challenge \citep{2010article} and the i2b2 2014 de-identification challenge \citep{Stubbs2015AutomatedSF}.
+These datasets are chosen because of their use in benchmarking prior biomedical BERT models, thereby allowing for performance comparison.
+In addition, these publicly available datasets enable the reproducibility of our results and meaningful comparison with future studies.
 Table \ref{tab:dataset} lists the statistics of all the datasets.
 Finally, it should be noted that for the identification of the UMLS terms, we use the UMLS 2020AA version.